easytarget/SBCEye/docs/CONTRIBUTING_AND_ARCHITECTURE.md

   - If a display is configured the environmental and system info is displayed on that via 'sliding' screens
     - The display can be configured with a 'screensaver' to blank or invert it in order to reduce oled burn-in issues
 - Housekeeping:
-  - Overwatch uses nice() to run with reduced priority, and does not need root access
+  - SBCEye uses nice() to run with reduced priority, and does not need root access
   - An internal cache is used to reduce RRDB disk writes (important on machines running from SD Cards)
     - The cache is written into the database once its contents exceed five minutes of data, by default
     - Requesting graphs causes an immediate cache write since the RRD graph tool works from the database